pgpbpadilla/pgpbpadilla.github.io/_drafts/boostrapping-an-infrastructure.liquid.md

 categories: [it, infrastructure, software]
 ---
-IT infrastructures are the substrate on which user applications run [[traugott98]](#traugott98), without the users' need to use applications, there would be no need for them.
-In some cases, it is the success of a user application that leads to infrastructure growth.[^1]
+IT infrastructures are the substrate on which user applications run [[traugott98]](#traugott98).
+Without the users' need for applications, we wouldn't have to build them.
+In many cases, it is the success of a user application that leads to infrastructure growth.[^1]

 [^1]: I wonder if there are examples of the converse,